kyuds/clean-api/README.md

 # clean-api
-A simple developer API based on the CLEAN architecture paradigm.
+A simple developer profile REST API based on the CLEAN architecture paradigm.

 ### Installation
+Run the following commands in the directory where the code should be installed.
 ```
 git clone https://github.com/kyuds/clean-api.git
 cd clean-api